ista-vamos/QuAK/README.md

 #### Building with the legacy Makefile

-If you have troubles building QuAK with CMake, you can try using building it only with Make.
+If you have trouble building QuAK with CMake, you can try using building it only with Make.
 To do this, run:

 ```